Men's hammer throw world record progression: Notes

+Original editions of the official IAAF now World Athletics Progression of World Record books recorded British Athletes as GBR for Great Britain and Irish athletes IRL for Ireland, in later editions this was changed to combined both as GBI for Great Britain & Ireland to better represent the athletes actual citizenship as Ireland did not gain independence till 1921-22, they also changed certain athletes based on citizenship such as Patrick Ryan whom was originally recorded as USA when he had only gained citizenship in 1916, nearly three years after his record.

 Many sources do not give the date of Theimer's world record.
 It occurred in the qualifying round of the East German Championships at Erfurt (not Leipzig), which ran from the July 3–6, 1974.
 His record came with his very first throw, his series being (76.60 m 73.62 m 73.28 m), which was on day two of the championships, July 4, 1974.
 Next day, in the championship itself, he threw 73.62 m (241 ft.
 6") for first place.